leap71/leap71.github.io/coding-for-engineers/4-classes.md

 Let's create a new text file, and save it under the name `Cars.cs`.

-Now, before we copy and paste our code there, we need to understand one more concept, the concept of *Namespaces*.
+Now, before we copy and paste our code there, we need to understand one more concept, the concept of *namespaces*.

 ## Namespaces

 In the old day of programming, every symbol you defined was global.
 If I called a variable `fResult`and someone else called it the same, it would lead to all kinds of interesting problems.
-Organizing things into Classes helped a lot, but still, you and I may both create a Class called `Car` and the names would collide.
+Organizing things into dlasses helped a lot, but still, you and I may both create a class called `Car` and the names would collide.
 So, people started adding project-specific prefixes and performed kinds of tricks, in order to prevent this — and soon functions started to look like your cat accidentally walked over your keyboard during coding.

 If you see some of these names, you know they come from a bygone era.
 Take a name like this one from the Apple API: `NSAttributedStringEnumerationOptions` — the NS prefix tells us, it has its origins in the [NeXTSTEP](https://en.wikipedia.org/wiki/NeXTSTEP) programming environment, which was introduced when Steve Jobs, freshly kicked out of Apple, started his a new company, called NeXT (which later provided the foundation for MacOS X, after Apple realized they made a mistake).

 This is a long-winded way of saying, we needed a way to organize things without endless function and variable names.
-The solution are *Namespaces*.
+The solution are *namespaces*.

-Namespaces are that exactly: a space, isolated from the rest of the world, where you can call things, however you want.
+Namespaces are that exactly: a space, isolated from the rest of the world, where you can call things, whatever you want.

 ```c#
 namespace PicoGK